spacetelescope/ULTRA/.github/pull_request_template.md

 ## Tasks before review

 <!--
-Provide a list of tasks that still need to be finished in this PR.
+Provide a list of tasks that is meant to be finished in this PR.
-You can remove this section if this is a finished PR already.
 -->

 ## Add Pictures